Customize Ink/Stitch

 The Ink/Stitch simulator also provides shortcut keys.

-* Stack Up and Stack Down give precise control over the order that objects are stitched in.
-Very useful in combination with the Objects panel (Objects > Objects ...).
-The stacking order defines, in which order elements are stitched out (from bottom to top).
+* Stack Up and Stack Down give precise control over stitch order.
+This works well with the Objects panel (Objects > Objects ...).
+The stacking order determines the sequence in which items are stitched, starting at the bottom and moving upward.

-** For satins and running stitch, this changes the direction the stitches go in.
-Use with Show path direction on outlines selected in Edit > Preferences > Tools > Node.
-If you select just one vertex using the node editor and press Ctrl+R, Inkscape will reverse just one path in an object.
-This way you can make sure that both rails in a satin point the same direction.
+** For satin and running stitch objects, this changes stitch direction.
+This works best when Show path direction on outlines is selected under Edit > Preferences > Tools > Node.
+When one vertex is selected in the node edit mode and Ctrl+R is pressed, Inkscape reverses a single subpath within an object.
+This helps align both rails of a satin so they point in the same direction.

 Download and import custom shortcut keys

-You will now be able to use the shortcut keys described above.
+You will now be able to use the shortcut keys.
 They are included into the standard default.xml shortcut file.

 If you want to define your own custom shortcut keys simply enter your desired key combinations in the shortcut dialog.
 Use the search function to find the extensions quicker.
 More information